Ever tried adding fresh mint to your ice cream? It’s so easy and beyond compare!

 2. While the mint is infusing in step 1, prepare the remaining cream over an ice bath.
-Pour the remaining 1 cup of cream into a medium size metal bowl, set in ice water (with lots of ice) over a larger bowl.
-Set a mesh strainer on top of the bowls.
+Pour the remaining 1 cup of cream into a medium size metal bowl and set this bowl in an ice water bath (with lots of ice).
+Cover with a cloth.
 Set aside.
+This cream will be used again in step 6.

-3. Strain the milk cream mixture into a separate bowl, pressing the mint leaves with a spatula to get as much liquid out of them as you can.
-Return the milk cream mixture to the saucepan.
+3. Strain the infusing milk cream mixture from step 1 into a separate bowl, pressing the mint leaves with a spatula to get as much liquid out of them as you can.
+Return this milk cream mixture to the saucepan.
 Add sugar and salt to the mixture.
 Heat until just steaming again, stirring until sugar has dissolved.
 Remove from heat.

-4. Whisk the egg yolks in a medium sized bowl.
-Slowly pour the heated milk cream mixture into the egg yolks, whisking constantly so that the egg yolks are tempered by the warm mixture.
+4. Whisk the egg yolks in a bowl.
+Slowly pour the heated milk and cream mixture into the egg yolks, whisking constantly so that the egg yolks are tempered by the warm mixture.
 Be careful that the yolks are not cooked by it.
-Using a spatula, transfer the warmed egg yolks back into the saucepan.
+Using a spatula, transfer the warmed egg yolks and cream back into the saucepan.

-7. Chill the mixture thoroughly in the refrigerator (at least a couple of hours) or stir the mixture in the bowl placed over the ice bath until thoroughly chilled (20 minutes or so).
+7. Chill the whole mixture thoroughly in the refrigerator (at least a couple of hours) or stir the mixture in a bowl placed over an ice bath until thoroughly chilled (20 minutes or so).

-8. Process the mixture in your ice cream maker according to the manufacturer’s instructions, we added in the chocolate chips during this process.
-You can also wait until it is completed and fold them in before moving ice cream to the freezer.
+8. Process the mixture in your ice cream maker according to the manufacturer’s instructions; we added in the chocolate chips during this process.
+You can also wait until it is completed and fold them in before putting the ice cream into the freezer.